-3.2 Alvarado Campus Site
+3.3.3.2 Alvarado Campus Site

-The Alvarado Campus component of the proposed project is located in the northeast portion of the SDSU campus, extending eastward onto property owned by the SDSU Foundation (Figure 5).
-The Alvarado Campus is the proposed location of additional classroom, academic research, and medical facilities, as well as a parking structure to serve that portion of campus.
+The Alvarado Campus component of the proposed project is located in the northeast portion of the SDSU campus, extending eastward onto property owned by the SDSU Research Foundation.
+The Alvarado Campus is the proposed location of additional classroom, academic research and medical facilities, as well as a parking structure to serve that portion of campus.
 The Alvarado Campus site consists of two distinct areas: the existing campus D parking lot, which contains 432 spaces, and the Core Site, which contains a complex of medical offices and research facilities and is located immediately east of D Lot.
-Under the proposed project, the two areas that make up the Alvarado Campus component would function as one contiguous campus region.
-This center will ultimately include a total of approximately 612,000 square feet of instructional and research space.
-An 1,840-car, multi-story parking structure is also planned for this project component.
-The construction would occur in phases and ultimately include removal of all surface parking spaces within the D Lot and the medical research center and construction of seven buildings in their place.
-The three buildings within the D Lot area would potentially house university instruction facilities.
-The Core Site portion of the Alvarado Campus site is being analyzed at the program level, and the D Lot portion is being analyzed at the project level.
+See EIR Figure 3.3-1, Biological Resources Index & MHPA Context Map, Figures 5 and 10.

-3.3 Alvarado Hotel Site
+3.3.3.3 Alvarado Hotel Site

-The Alvarado Hotel site component of the proposed project is located immediately west of the Alvarado Campus site, within approximately 2 acres of the existing C parking lot (C Lot) on the northeast portion of campus (Figure 5).
-The site abuts a protected wetland (Alvarado Creek) to the north and east and other campus parking lots to the west.
-The Alvarado Hotel component of the project would entail construction of a new 60,000-square-foot, six-story building containing up to 120 rooms and/or studio suites.
-On-site amenities would include a small meeting room, an exercise room, a board room, business center, and hospitality suite.
-The planned owner/operator for the Alvarado Hotel would be the SDSU School of Hotel and Tourism Management.
-This project component is being analyzed at the project level.
+The Alvarado Hotel site component of the proposed project is planned to be located immediately west of the Alvarado Campus site, within approximately 2 acres of the existing C parking lot on the northeast portion of campus.
+The site abuts a protected wetland (Alvarado Creek) to the north and east, and other campus parking lots to the west.
+See EIR Figure 3.3-1, Biological Resources Index & MHPA Context Map, Figures 5 and 10.

-3.4 Villa Alvarado Residence Hall Expansion Site
+3.3.3.4 Villa Alvarado Residence Hall Expansion Site

-The Villa Alvarado Residence Hall Expansion site component of the proposed project is located immediately west of the Alvarado Hotel site, adjacent to the existing residence hall and parking area (Figure 5).
-This project component is proposed to be located on the remainder of C Lot adjacent to the existing Villa Alvarado Hall, a coeducational apartment-style residence hall south of Alvarado Road.
-The Villa Alvarado Residence Hall Expansion site component of the project would entail construction of additional residence hall space.
-This project component is being analyzed at the program level.
+The Villa Alvarado Residence Hall Expansion site component of the proposed project is planned to be located immediately west of the Alvarado Hotel site, adjacent to the existing residence hall and parking area.
+This project component is proposed to be located on the remainder of C Lot adjacent to the existing Villa Alvarado Hall, a coeducational apartment style residence hall south of Alvarado Road.
+See EIR Figure 3.3-1, Biological Resources Index & MHPA Context Map, Figures 5 and 10.